 The Department does not admit part-time students.
 The typical load is considered to be 12 hours.
 A 9-hour maximum is sometimes imposed on students with certain graduate fellowships, particularly graduate research fellowships (i.e., thesis and dissertation fellowships).
 Although it is most wise to remain in full-time residence (i.e., maintain a residence in Tuscaloosa, be on the University campus at least several times per week, have regular, face-to-face contact with the dissertation chair) until after successfully defending the dissertation, students must remain in full-time residence until after successful completion of their preliminary exam.

-Enrollment for dissertation credit must be continuous once the dissertation project is begun.
+Enrollment for dissertation credit must be continuous once the dissertation project is started.
 This means that once a student has passed his/her prelims, he/she must register for a minimum of 3 dissertation hours during subsequent fall and spring semesters, including the internship year until the dissertation has been successfully defended and submitted to the Graduate School.
 See the Graduate Catalog policy on “Final Semester Dissertation Minimum Registration...” to determine dissertation research hour registration requirements once the dissertation has been submitted to the Graduate School.
 An exception regarding registration in the final semester is granted to those students on internship whose dissertation has been approved by the Graduate School prior to the final semester.
 Specific guidelines for the number of hours in relation to the amount of anticipated work are detailed in the Graduate Catalog.

 Dissertation Requirements

-The dissertation is the culmination of the doctoral program in psychology.
+The dissertation is the culmination of the Doctoral Program in Psychology.
 The dissertation serves two major purposes.
 First, it is an educational experience that demonstrates the ability to address a major scholarly problem relevant to the field of psychology using research methods appropriate to the field.
 Second, the dissertation is a piece of original research that makes a contribution to existing knowledge.
 The quality of the dissertation should be equivalent to a study judged acceptable for publication in an APA, APS, or other journal widely recognized for its publication standards.
 The subject matter is limited only by the availability of faculty competent to direct the project.
 Ordinarily, dissertation studies fall into the categories of experimental research, correlational research, or a combination of experimental and correlational research.
 Dissertations that are research reviews, theoretical papers, or historical papers may also be acceptable, provided that the dissertation committee approves the student’s specific plan.

-The doctoral student should form the dissertation committee and begin the development of the doctoral project as early as possible after completing the Master’s thesis, or by the spring semester of the third year of graduate study, whichever occurs later (this may be earlier for students coming in with a master’s degree).
+Forming the Dissertation Committee: The doctoral student should form the dissertation committee and begin the development of the doctoral project as early as possible after completing the Master’s thesis or "thesis-like" project, or by the spring semester of the third year of graduate study, whichever occurs later (this may be earlier for students coming in with a master’s degree).
 The dissertation committee will be composed of at least five members.
 The student shall select the dissertation director (chair); two committee members from the Psychology Department; and one committee member from outside the Psychology Department.
 The outside committee member is usually a full, associate, or temporary graduate faculty member in a department at the university.
 However, the student may choose someone from inside or outside the university who is not currently a graduate faculty member, under two conditions.
 First, that person must have a terminal degree in his/her field.
 Second, s/he must be appointed to the temporary graduate faculty before the mini-proposal meeting.
 Temporary graduate faculty appointments are made only twice a year, in October and March, so plan accordingly.
 The Director of Graduate Studies will provide information to the student’s outside member about the various meetings and lengths of meetings that are expected.

+The dissertation committee can be expanded beyond five members with the addition of faculty from other departments, additional psychology department faculty, or postdoctoral fellows.
+To avoid potential conflict of interest, faculty who are married generally should not serve as members of the same dissertation committee.
+However, it is acceptable for married faculty to co-chair a dissertation committee if they are engaging in collaborative research related to the dissertation topic.
+(There can be only one chair; the other may be a co-chair.)
+In this case, it is recommended (though not required) that the student add a sixth committee member from within the department.
 It should be noted that only Full members of the graduate faculty may chair dissertation committees.
-Associate members and Temporary members of the graduate faculty may co-chair a dissertation, but the Chair must be a full time member.
+Associate members and Temporary members of the graduate faculty may co-chair a dissertation, but the Chair must be a full-time member.
 Full members of the graduate faculty who retire may maintain their status as Full members for three years following retirement.
 Thereafter, they may be appointed as a Temporary graduate faculty member and, at their discretion, continue to serve on thesis/dissertation committees with no restructuring of these committees necessary (although a committee member who is a Full member of the Graduate Faculty shall be designated as Chair, and the retired member may serve as Co-Chair).
 If a committee member resigns from UA s/he also may be appointed as a Temporary graduate faculty member and at his/her discretion, continue to serve on the committee as a co-chair.
 A full faculty member must be assigned as committee Chair.
 If an “outside” member of a committee becomes a department faculty member, s/he may continue to serve on the committee, but a new outside member must be appointed.
 When a committee member who retires or resigns elects not to continue to serve on a dissertation committee, s/he shall be replaced through an appointment made by the Director of Graduate Studies in consultation with the student.
 Once the dissertation committee is formed, a committee member cannot be replaced simply because of difficulty scheduling meetings or because the committee member elects not to meet during the summer.

 Proposal document.
 Following formation of the committee, the student shall prepare a written prospectus or “mini-proposal" and present it orally to their committee.
 The purpose of the prospectus is to inform the committee members of a possible plan for the dissertation.
 The prospectus document must be no longer than 20 pages in the current APA editorial style.
 A reference list should be included in addition to the text.
 Appendices are neither required nor expected, but if they are included, they must be included within the 20-page limit.
 The student shall distribute the prospectus document to committee members at least 5 working days prior to meeting with the committee (working days are days on which UA offices are open), in electronic form and upload it to UA Box (contact the Graduate Program Assistant for assistance).
 The student should contact the Department Office Assistant to schedule a meeting room if being held in person.

 Proposal meeting.
 One or more 1-hour meetings will be held to discuss the feasibility of the project and make suggestions for improvement.
 It is the responsibility of the student to schedule the meeting(s) at a time that is suitable to all committee members.
 These meetings may be scheduled during the summer if all committee members agree to meet during the summer.
 However, it is the prerogative of faculty members to decline to meet during the summer and thus students are encouraged to schedule the meeting during the fall or spring semester.
-The clinical program has specific rules on the timing of the prospectus and preliminary examination (see Clinical Training Manual).
+The Clinical Area has specific rules on the timing of the prospectus and preliminary examination (see Clinical Training Toolkit).
+Proposal meeting(s) are working meetings, after which, the committee will determine if the student is admitted to candidacy.
+The student will give an informal 5-10 minute presentation of his/her proposal followed by open discussion.
+The number of these meetings will be based on the student’s and committee’s perceived need for them.
+Providing food/drinks at proposal meetings is prohibited.
+After the dissertation proposal meeting, the student should complete the Appointment/Change of Doctoral Dissertation Committee Form, accessible here.

-The preliminary examination consists of the completion of the full written dissertation proposal (the “preliminary document”) and an oral examination.
+Preliminary Examination: The preliminary examination consists of the completion of the full written dissertation proposal (the “preliminary document”) and an oral examination.
 The student is eligible to take the preliminary examination following the successful completion of the dissertation proposal.

-- Date of Defense
+- Program/Area, Date of Defense

 - Title of Document